J-Daniel-S/Mutton-chop-WageTrak/README.md

 This is a Spring MVC application with a React front end intended for mobile that estimates total net pay for hourly employees given a tax rate.
 It still requires security, registration, and login.
 There is not yet a way to add users and this will remain the case until security is implemented.
 It requires that you have MongoDB and is not currently set up to use embedded Mongo.

+It still needs a full test suite written, as well as error handling in the event that the front end cannot reach the api.

-It doesn't matter yet but when it's implemented the password for curly jefferson is "pass"
+The password for curly jefferson is "pass"

 JSON for test pojos below